malhamdoosh/abseqPy/DEPS_INSTALL.md

 ## IgBLAST configuration

-A final note, if the [installation script](install_dependencies.py) was not used, be sure to set the environment variable `IGBLASTDB` to the path where the germline V, D, and J gene sequences are. (i.e. the directory where `my_seq_file` lives in the example in IgBLAST's [how to setup](https://ncbi.github.io/igblast/cook/How-to-set-up.html)).
+A final note, if the [installation script](install_dependencies.py) was not used, be sure to set the environment variable `$IGBLASTDB` to the path where the germline V, D, and J gene sequences are. (i.e. the directory where `my_seq_file` lives in the example in IgBLAST's [how to setup](https://ncbi.github.io/igblast/cook/How-to-set-up.html)).